Covering $b$-Symbol Metric Codes and the Generalized Singleton Bound: The covering codes in the -symbol metric

-{\bf Proof.} Let ${\bf G}$ be one generator matrix, then its last $k$ columns have to be linear independent.
-Otherwise there is a nonzero codeword such that last $k$ coordinates are zero.
-Then $d_{b_1}({\bf C}) \leq n-k+b_1-1$, not MDS $b_1$-symbol codes.
-The conclusion follows from Corollary 2.1.\\
+{\bf Proof.} Let ${\bf G}$ be one generator matrix, then the last $k$ columns have to be linearly independent.
+Otherwise there is a nonzero codeword such that the last $k$ coordinates are zero.
+Then $d_{b_1}({\bf C}) \leq n-k+b_1-1$.
+This code ${\bf C}$ is not an MDS $b_1$-symbol metric code.
+Then the conclusion follows from Corollary 2.1.\\

 {\bf Theorem 2.2.} {\em The covering radius of Reed-Solomon codes in the $b$-symbol metric satisfies $R_b(RS(n, k))=\min\{n-k+b-1, n\}$.}\\